enyene/postcard-FE/README.md

-# postcard-FE
+# akpan-nappy-clone
-the frontend for alx foundation capstone project
+A repo for Akpan's nappy clone.